There’s something about Bali.

 As you’d expect with such a popular area, Seminyak can get crowded.
 Traffic can get pretty bad here as well, especially during peak seasons.
 Seminyak is where you’ll find some of the island’s best restaurants which is why we chose to stay here.

 Casa Kayu Aya is a lovely boutique hotel just off the main road and a short walk to the beach.
 It’s got a pool and a nice roofdeck where they serve breakfast.
 We enjoyed our stay at Casa Kayu Aya and would happily book there again.
 You can reserve a room there on Booking.com or Agoda.

 Approximate Room Rate: USD 33 per night (as of July 2019)

 If you’re into action-packed activities like jet skiing or parasailing, then you should probably stay here.
 Tanjung Benoa is located directly north of Nusa Dua and is described as being one of the best places on the island for watersports.
-Check out Booking.com or AirBnB for listings in Tanjung Benoa.
+Check out Booking.com for listings in Tanjung Benoa.

 THINGS TO DO

 There are plenty of fun and interesting things to do in southern Bali.
 However, attractions are spread out (see map) and the island doesn’t have a developed public transportation system.
 It’s easiest to book a private car charter with driver, which is what I did, or go on a guided tour.
 I’ll get into the different options in more detail below.

 If you’d like to visit these attractions in the cheapest way possible, then it may be best to get around using the Kura Kura shuttle bus.
 It’s a fleet of air-conditioned minibuses that ply set routes on the island.
 You can get 1-day or 3-day passes on Klook.
 Follow the link for more information and a list of routes and stops.